jcspgh/followup/README.md

 ### 1. Create Slack bot
 Create <a href="https://api.slack.com/apps">slack bot</a> for your slack org, install, and go through steps to create an api key.

+#### Permissions

+The following permissions are required to make the Slack bot operate properly.

+- chat:write
+- users:read

 ### 2. Create .env file